vanHeemstraSystems/redmine-headstart/README.md

 Commercial Redmine themes to choose from at https://bestredminetheme.com/

-Free Redmine themes to choose from at https://www.redmineup.com/pages/blog/most-popular-best-redmine-themes
+Free Redmine themes to choose from at https://www.redmineup.com/pages/blog/most-popular-best-redmine-themes and https://www.redmine.org/projects/redmine/wiki/theme_list